 Once you are really comfortable with the test structure and what types of questions you’ll be facing, you might feel completely ready for the test.
 However, many students who have mastered all the points above find themselves marooned in the land of the 700s.
 Once you’re there, the only thing standing between you and a perfect score can be one or two questions, which means it all comes down to the particular questions on the particular test you take and how careful you are.
 Unfortunately, every test will be slightly different and you can never perfectly predict what the passages will be about or what words each question will use.
 You can, though, make sure you are super careful when reading both the questions and answers.
 Watch for the words EXCEPT or NOT, and make sure you know exactly why you’re picking each answer.

 Don’t second-guess yourself

 Finally, if you have any time left at the end of the Reading section, make sure you return to any questions that gave you trouble.
 However, don’t change an answer unless you could explain to someone else exactly what part of the passage makes you think you should change it.
 Make sure the answer you chose makes sense to you, but don’t sit there and talk yourself out of an answer without good reason.

 You might have noticed that the first three points require practice.
 Lots of practice.
-I know, boooo, but you will thank yourself later when all you have to worry about on test day are the words themselves.
+I know, boooo, but you will thank yourself later when all you have to worry about on test day are the words themselves (and here’s a great resource for some SAT Reading practice!).
 Confidence in yourself is one of the best tools you can bring to a test, and a perfect Reading score is achievable if you set yourself up for success and bring your A-game on test day.
 Happy testing!